WPChill/modula-lite/readme.txt

 4. Responsive galleries created with Modula

 == Changelog ==
+= 2.8.3 - TBD =
+Fixed: Close button not showing in lightbox

 = 2.8.2 - 27.05.2024 =
 Fixed: Fatal error in some systems because the "`" was used instead of "'"